MyNameIsLogan/Dice-roll-simulator/README.md

 # Dice-roll-simulator
-The program will allow you to roll a dice with the ability to add dice as well as change the type of dice.
+The dice will allow the user to roll a randomly generated number depending on what kind of dice the user selects (the standard dice would roll one through six).
+The code would tell the user what number they rolled and allow them to re-roll or quit the program.
+I plan to add the option to use up to three dice.
+The code will tell the user what each individual dice rolled as well as acquire a total between all of the dice.
+Users are able to select whether they want to roll one, two, or three dice at the beginning of the roll.
+A further element of customization I want to add is allowing for different numbers of sides on the dice.
+The options will be D2 (coin flip), D6 (standard dice), D8, D10, and D20.
+This many customization settings will add an appropriate challenge to creating the code.